Customer IT / SpaceIQ Onboarding Team

 - The file content type should be ASCII CSV.
 Files containing any other content types will be silently deleted.

-- The data table header line must be present in the file, indented by #.
+- The data table header line must be present in the file.

 - The file must have at least one entry.
 Any empty files will be silently deleted.